incluDna/Tedtalk_Cybersecurity/README.md

 <img src="https://github.com/user-attachments/assets/1146ee02-d36e-4b02-883d-a0375823e5df" width="400px">

 - Cybersecurity is the technology/process are designed to protect network, device, program or data from the attack.
 It's very improtant.
 Because if your systems are attacked.
 It will be hard to recover the damage.
-So, what it the issue.
+So, what is the issue.
 It is `cyber attacks`.

 <img src="https://github.com/user-attachments/assets/94455a7a-dc76-4af0-9628-1e9539578cfd" width="400px">
 <img src="https://github.com/user-attachments/assets/8557f78d-5a53-49ba-9c82-7f8b02be602c" width="400px">